CompAndSave Blog

 • Some printers won’t scan if ink levels are low or empty, which can be frustrating when you only need to scan documents.

-To help you make the most out of your money, remember to do the following:
+To help you make the most out of your money, remember to:

 • Research before buying to find printers with efficient ink usage during maintenance.